-On the first day of our 4-day trip in South Australia, we visited the north of the Eyre Peninsula.
-The plan was to reach Streaky Bay, on the West Coast of the Eyre Peninsula, for sunset.
+On the first day of our Eyre Peninsula road trip, the plan was to reach Streaky Bay, on the west coast, for sunset.
 To break the drive, we stopped at Whyalla on the East Coast of the Eyre Peninsula.

 The drive from Adelaide to Whyalla along the coast and salt lakes was beautiful.
 We were inland from Whyalla to Streaky Bay: the landscape was very repetitive and much less enjoyable.
 We wished we had more time to do it all along the coast by visiting the entire peninsula… If you’ve been there, please leave a comment below, I’d love to learn more about your experience for the next trip!

-Whyalla: why we’ll go back to the Eyre Peninsula at another time
+Why we’ll go back to the Eyre Peninsula at another time to visit Whyalla again

 Whyalla was surprising: one of the most beautiful beaches and water that I’ve seen, just next to a mine.
 It is also known as the “Steel City”.
 But what we will remember the most from there is how the water goes from a transparent blue straight to a dark blue.
 The contrast is stunning.

 It is also known as the Capital of Giant Cuttle Fish.
 Unfortunately, we were off-season for a dive as they come between May and August.
 More South, divers can also meet the Leafy Sea Dragons… and Great White Sharks in Port Lincoln – if you have the budget!

 We came back to South Australia later for diving and snorkelling with the Giant Cuttle Fish in Whyalla.
 If you’re travelling during winter, it’s worth adding a day to this road trip to stop there.

 Sunset at Streaky Bay